covid19india/blog/_posts/2020-05-31-dataopsworkflow.md

 <b>Data updation</b> - the magixxx as we call it.

 So what if we do not get data with district splits but get that split later in some other bulletin down the line?
 We do row expansion.
-<br/>Row expansion means we take the total count that bulletin with no details had, make a -ve count entry equalling that value (for the same date), and then add district splits that total the actual count.
+<br/>Row expansion means we take the total count that the bulletin with no details had, make a -ve count entry equalling that value (for the same date), and then add district splits that total the actual count.
 Sounds confusing?
 It is.

 Consider the following example: <br/>
 Karnataka, 20, Recovered, , 30/05/2020 (Entries for a bulletin with no details given at 1:00pm)